k0f1/configuring-linux-web-server/README.md

 A summary of software you installed and configuration changes made. iv.
 A list of any third-party resources you made use of to complete this project.

-#### Get your server
-* Amazon account with a lightsail
-  * Start a new Ubuntu linux server intstance
-  * SSH into the Server
-    *
-    *
+* Install

 ## Secure your server
-Secure your server earlier on
-ufw status -inactive
+Configure your firewall earlier on ufw status -inactive
 Configure ports
 ufw enable status